cryinglevi/elgato/README.md

+# Elgato Key Light Emulator.

+So far i have made a proof of concept using a node.js :) but sadly bonjour discovery isnt working so you will have to manually add it to control center

 ~~# Elgato Control Center - Reverse Engineering~~

 ~~Hii, im working on emulating either a elgato key light, key light air, led strip or ring light~~